LinkStackOrg/docs/docs/configuration/home-url.md

 So for example, if your profile URL were ``my.domain.com/littlelink-custom/@admin`` this setting could display your profile at ``my.domain.com/littlelink-custom``.

 To set your profile as the homepage, enter a LittleLink name as the value in the ``HOME_URL`` key field.
-To restore the default behavior, simply empty the field again.
+To restore the default behaviour, simply empty the field again.

 <br>